Emamatcyber90/frederic-hemberger.de/src/articles/2018-01-22-annotate-grafana-dashboards-with-deployments.md

 ![Grafana: Screenshot of the resulting annotation overlay window](/static/assets/article-grafana-deployment-annotation.png)

 <div class="highlight-box">
-**UPDATE:** At the moment, Grafana doesn’t limit the retention period for annotations.
+**UPDATE:** At the time of writing, Grafana doesn’t limit the retention period for annotations.
 So if you plan to push *many* annotations, you may need to clean up Grafana’s internal SQLite storage from time to time or switch to InfluxDB as data source, which has a [configurable retention policy](https://docs.influxdata.com/influxdb/latest/query_language/database_management/#create-retention-policies-with-create-retention-policy).
 <br>
 — Thanks to [Thomas](https://twitter.com/IT_Supertramp/status/956202617931223043) for asking about it.
 </div>